Are you an advisor? Go to Unbiased Pro

-This guide covers key considerations for retiring in the Virgin Islands, including age, savings, taxes, and cost of living.
+Review the key considerations for retiring in the Virgin Islands, including taxes and the cost of living.

-According to data from the U.S. Census Bureau in 2020, the Virgin Islands had a population of approximately 105,000 people, with over 16% of the population being over the age of 65, making it one of the top territories with a large retirement population.
+According to data from the U.S. Census Bureau, in 2020, the Virgin Islands had a population of approximately 87,000 people, with over 21% of the population aged 65 or older.

 • Social Security benefits: The earliest age at which you can begin receiving Social Security benefits is 62, but if you delay taking benefits, your monthly payments will increase.
 Full retirement age (FRA) is between 66 and 67, depending on your birth year.
 Delaying benefits until after FRA can result in even higher monthly payments.